 In late August, Park Scholarships will mail a packet of materials to each school on its Endorsing Schools List.
 Counselors at these schools should endorse up to two candidates for the Park Scholarships by October 1.
 Counselors at high schools not on the Endorsing Schools List should encourage highly qualified students to self-endorse.

-New for 2016: To be considered for the Park Scholarships, candidates must submit all materials – including both the application for admission to NC State and the Park Scholarships application – by October 15.
+New for 2016: To be considered for the Park Scholarships, candidates must submit all materials – including both the application for admission to NC State and the Park Scholarships application – by the dates listed here.

 Who are the best candidates?

 Successful candidates have demonstrated success or show potential on the selection criteria of scholarship, leadership, service, and character.
 Candidates who have excellent academic records but do not excel in the areas of leadership, service, or character may not be the best candidates to endorse.

 To be eligible for the Park Scholarships, candidates must be United States citizens or permanent residents and be applying for fall, first-year admission into a baccalaureate program at NC State.

 At many endorsing high schools, counselors work with a scholarship committee to select their school’s endorsees.
 We suggest counselors ask students to provide a resume, a one-page essay with examples of how they meet the selection criteria, and the names of references they might use.
 Based on the scholarship committee’s decision, counselors then endorse students online using NC State’s wolfPAW system.
 Remember, school endorsements are due October 1 so that candidates have time to work on their required materials.
 Students who do not receive your school’s endorsement but are as competitive as the endorsed candidates are welcome to self-endorse and apply by October 23.